leighfletcher/academic-kickstart/content/project/jupiter-climate-variability/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "Exploring Saturn's seasons from Cassini and ground-based telescopes."
+summary = "Jupiter's long-term atmospheric cycles from ground-based telescopes."

 # Slides (optional).
 #   Associate this page with Markdown slides.